thewca/worldcubeassociation.org/docs/CONTRIBUTING.md

 description, how to respond to review, and which changes need agreement from outside the PR.

 It is the companion to [`STYLE_GUIDE.md`](STYLE_GUIDE.md), which covers how the code itself should be written.
-Both were derived from the review history on this repository, so every rule here is something that has been asked for repeatedly on real pull requests.
-Current through review comments up to 2026-08-24.
+The rules in this file were derived by an LLM based on the real, human review history on this repository, so every rule here is something that has been asked for repeatedly on real pull requests.
+The rules has been further revised and refined by Senior Members of WST.
+Current through review comments up to 2026-08-24 have been ingested.

 For getting the app running locally, see the [quickstart](https://docs.worldcubeassociation.org/contributing/quickstart) and the